Provisdom/veja/README.md

           :encoding {:x {:field :a, :type :ordinal}
                      :y {:field :b :type :quantitative}}})

-(veja/vega-lite bar)
+(veja/vega :vega-lite bar)
 ```
 <img src="https://github.com/Provisdom/veja/blob/master/doc/visualization.png"/>

-The `provisdom.veja.core` namespace contains two functions: `vega` and `vega-lite`.
-Each takes Vega data defined as Clojure
+The `vega` function handles plotting for the various Vega flavors.
+It has two required arguments: `vega-type` and `vega-data`.
+`vega-data` is the Vega plot defined as EDN, following the appropriate JSON schema for `vega-type`.
+Valid values of
+`vega-type` are:
+* :vega - Vega version 2
+* :vega3 - Vega version 3
+* :vega-lite - Vega Lite version 1
+* :vega-lite2 - Vega LIte version 2

-data-structures corresponding to the JSON definition.
-Both functions also accept an optional second argument,
+The `vega` function also accepts an optional second argument,
 `print-validation-result`, which will additionally pretty-print the results of JSON schema validation against your
 Vega definition.